suyinwb/kickstarter-analysis/README.md

 ![All Category Outcomes Outcomes Based on Goals](resources/All_Cat_Outcomes_vs_Goals.png)

 We want to examine outcomes based on goals in Kickstarter funding for all categories.
 The chart above shows all categories outcome based on goals.
 We start by examining the trend lines for both successful & failed campaigns and it has the same trends as sub-category, Plays.
-Therefore we can determine that _**across all categories, campaigns with lower funding goals and very high funding goals have a higher success rate.**_
+Therefore we can determine that _**across all categories, campaigns with lower funding goals and moderately high funding goals have a higher success rate.**_

 With this chart, we can see that campaigns with the most likely chance of reaching their goals are campaigns below $1000; with 76% campaigns reaching their funding goals.
 Second highest campaigns to reach their goals are campaigns between $1000 to $4999; with 66% campaigns reaching their funding goals.